sciZer0/7/v/README.md

 <h1>6 &nbsp Contributors</h1>

-Contributors are people who may be contributing to the Vote blockchain and receive the extremely generous Automated Donations from Voters.
+Contributors are people who may be contributing to the Vote blockchain and receive the extremely generous Automated Donations from Voters — <b> ~ $3 million per year per person</b>.

-On the Vote Blockchain, there are the minimum and maximum for the number of positions of Contributor.

-The minimum is 150 positions.

-At the start, the maximum is 160 positions and this number can be changed through democratic voting (Competitive Quadratic Voting).

-Each Contributor is a person (possibly anonymous) with their Public Address.

-Each Contributor receives the extremely generous Automated Donations from Voters (~ $3 million per year).

 Each Contributor may only be contributing in the Vote blockchain in these two roles simultaneously:

 * as a Validator (node running)
 * as a Developer (protocol maintenance and upgrades).

+On the Vote Blockchain, there are the maximum for the number of positions of Contributor.

+At the start, the maximum is 150 positions and this number can be changed through democratic voting (Competitive Quadratic Voting).

+Each Contributor is a person (possibly anonymous) with their Public Address.

+Each Contributor receives the extremely generous Automated Donations from Voters (~ $3 million per year).

 Any person (Public Address) is appointed to the position of Contributor only by Voters through democratic voting (Competitive Quadratic Voting).